battye/battye-docker-lamp/README.md

 Other important settings can be found in xdebug.ini in this repository. `host.docker.internal` can be used on Mac to determine the host machine.
 Xdebug logs can be found inside `./xdebug/xdebug.log`.

+To access a website from within a Docker container from another computer on the same local network, run `ipconfig getifaddr en0` and then use the IP address.
+For Symfony websites, make sure the `APP_ENV` is set to `prod` first.

 ### docker-lamp documentation

 This is a Docker example with Apache, MySQL 8.0, PhpMyAdmin and PHP 8.1